Best Arm Identification for Stochastic Rising Bandits

-represents the exploration bonus.
-A graphical representation of such a bound is presented in Figure~\ref{fig:estimators}.
+} where $\check{\beta}_i^T(N_{i, t-1})$ represents the exploration bonus (a graphical representation is reported in Figure~\ref{fig:estimators}).
 Once the arm is chosen, the algorithm plays it and observes the feedback $x_t$ (Line~\ref{line:ucb_play}).
-Then, the optimistic estimate $\check{\mu}_{I_t}^T(N_{I_t,t})$ and the exploration bound $\check{\beta}_{I_t}^T(N_{I_t,t})$ of the selected arm $I_t$ are updated (Lines~\ref{line:ucb_update_mu}-\ref{line:ucb_update_beta}).
+Then, the optimistic estimate $\check{\mu}_{I_t}^T(N_{I_t,t})$ and the exploration bonus $\check{\beta}_{I_t}^T(N_{I_t,t})$ of the selected arm $I_t$ are updated (Lines~\ref{line:ucb_update_mu}-\ref{line:ucb_update_beta}).
 The procedure is repeated until the algorithm reaches the time budget $T$.
-The final recommendation for the best arm is performed using the last computed values of the bounds $B_{i}^T( N_{i,T} )$, returning the arm $\hat{I}^*$ corresponding to the largest upper confidence bound (Line~\ref{line:ucb_reccomendation}).
+The final recommendation is performed using the last computed values of the bounds $B_{i}^T( N_{i,T} )$, returning the arm $\hat{I}^*(T)$ corresponding to the largest upper confidence bound (Line~\ref{line:ucb_reccomendation}).